 - Can database marketing help me sell to business customers?

-- Is the customer database I use for accounts and billing good enough for marketing?
+- Can I use my accounts and billing database for marketing?

 - How much does a marketing database system cost?

 - What should I look for in a marketing database system?